kael-k/pongo/README.md

 ## Introduction

-PonGO Schema is a part of the PonGO suite library, `pongoschema` library provide rich and powerful validation, parsing and serializing data.
+PonGO Schema is a library which provide rich and powerful validation, parsing  and serializing data.

 These are some library features and use case: